 Dust from dried out flood water can be irritating and cause nuisance for those cleaning up.
 Practical measures can be taken to keep dust to a minimum.
 Keep any area being swept moist and where possible work upwind.

-There is no requirement to wear masks when cleaning up after a flood event; however masks may be worn as they can be useful in filtering out dust which may make working more comfortable.
+Mask-wearing is recommend if you have respiratory issues but is otherwise optional when cleaning up after a flood event (see below for mask recommendations when cleaning mould).
+However, masks can be useful in filtering out dust which may make working more comfortable.

 Anyone experiencing significant symptoms from exposure to dust should contact their usual family doctor or call Healthline on 0800 611 116.